hirosystems/docs/docs/clarinet/feature-guides/clarinet-deploy.md

 ## Overview

 Deployment plans allow teams to work together when deploying smart contracts.
-Hiro has created a set of primitives that will enable teams to work together more effectively, ensuring that these teams can create smart contracts faster and easier.
+Hiro has created a set of primitives that enables teams collaborate more effectively, ensuring teams can create smart contracts faster and easier.

 By using Deployment Plans, you can simplify the smart contract deployment process to stacks or bitcoin environment.